 - To just mark the segments that contain matches: Click the Mark all button. memoQ searches through the documents, and mark every segment that contains a match.
 Marked segments have an outline on their Comments icon: . memoQ will not open a list of matches.
 However, you can use filtering or views to get to these segments.

-- To highlight the search results within the segments: Click the Highlight all button, memoQ puts yellow highlighting on the segment parts that match the search phrase.
+- To highlight the search results within the segments: Click the Highlight all button. memoQ puts yellow highlighting on the segment parts that match the search phrase.
 The Find and replace window stays open.
-To remove the highlighting: Close the Find and replace window.
+To remove the highlighting: Click the Clear highlighting button.

 If you need to find several different things that still have something in common, you can use regular expressions.
 With regular expressions, you can write up patterns rather than the exact text you are looking for.

 To use regular expressions: Next to the Find what box, click the regex mode switcher icon.
 The Advanced find and replace window will change like this: